How is the SNP investing in community justice?

 Protecting victims and the public from further harm is an absolute priority for the SNP as the Scottish Government.

-The Scottish Government firmly believes that while prison will continue to be the right option for some, in many circumstances, keeping individuals out of custody is the best way to prevent further offending, reduce victimisation, and keep communities safe.
+The SNP firmly believes that while prison will continue to be the right option for some, in many circumstances, keeping non-violent individuals out of custody is the best way to prevent further offending, reduce victimisation, and keep communities safe.

-The 2026/27 Scottish Budget is investing £102.3 million in community justice, with an additional £25 million over two years already committed to strengthen alternatives to custody.
+The SNP’s budget for 2026/27 is also investing £102.3 million in community justice, with an additional £25 million over two years already committed to strengthen alternatives to custody and, with that, lowering reoffending.